 Step Four – Color Calibration

 let’s clean up some of the colors.
-By now, its apparent this image was over-exposed – 120 seconds was a bit too long for each sub as colors were washed out a bit – but we’ll keep working.
-We can make a cool image 🙂
+By now, it’s apparent this image was over-exposed – 120 seconds was a bit too long for each sub as colors were washed out a bit – but we’ll keep working.
+We can make a cool image 🙂 I share everything I do in hopes it helps others learn!

-We’ll re-use the preview and put that in the Reference image.
+We’ll re-use the preview of Andromeda Galaxy and put that in the Reference image.

 Step Five – Deconvolution

 Deconvolution will help us sharpen things up a bit.
-Sometimes it’s not very apparent but i generally like to run this all the time because EZ Suite makes it so easy it’s no longer a hassle.
+Sometimes it’s not very apparent but I like to run this all the time because EZ Suite makes it so easy it’s no longer a hassle.

 Step Six – Denoise